Da Xue (大雪) Solar Term – Diet and General Wellness Guidelines

 General Wellness Recommendation

-Do take note that during this solar term, some people may have a higher risk of cardiovascular attacks.
+Do take note that during this solar term, some people may have a higher risk of cardiovascular attack.
 Some foods that these people can consume are hawthorn, black fungus, and San Qi (三七 – this is a Chinese herb that has very strong properties in dispersing blood clots).
 These foods and herbs help to disperse clots in the bloodstream.

 Getting enough sleep during Xiao Xue solar term is also important.
 Do make sure you go to bed earlier and wake up a bit later (if possible).